 Lactobacillus bacteria have gotten a lot of research attention because it is so widely found in fermented foods.

-You can find 100’s of studies showing the benefits of Lactobacillus in the National Library of Medicine.
+You can find hundreds of studies showing the benefits of Lactobacillus in the National Library of Medicine.

 How much probiotic is in sauerkraut?

 Raw sauerkraut is also a very concentrated probiotic.
-Research from Functional Foods in Health and Disease determined that a very small dose, 2 tablespoons of sauerkraut, contains over 1 million colony-forming units (CFUs) of healthy probiotic [R].
-Sauerkraut is SO much more than a probiotic.
+Research from Functional Foods in Health and Disease determined that a very small dose, 2 tablespoons of sauerkraut, contains over 1 million colony-forming units (CFUs) of healthy probiotics.
+And sauerkraut is SO much more than a probiotic.

-It has anti-microbial effects too.
-The probiotic effects of sauerkraut included the ability to fight Listeria monocytogenes, a type of harmful bacteria.
-It helps FIGHT bad bugs like some strains of gram-negative and gram-positive bacteria, possibly even E. coli and salmonella [R].
+For example, sauerkraut has anti-microbial effects too.
+The probiotic effects of sauerkraut help fight Listeria monocytogenes, a type of harmful bacteria.
+It may also reduce some strains of gram-negative and gram-positive bacteria, possibly even E. coli and salmonella.

-Probiotics aren’t just beneficial bacteria; they are beneficial fungi too.
-Think mushrooms!
+Probiotics in sauerkraut aren’t just beneficial bacteria; they are beneficial fungi too.
+Think mushrooms.
 The mushrooms in sauerkraut are microscopic.
 The types of fungi in sauerkraut can include Actinomucor, Amylomyces, Aspergillus, Monascus, Mucor, Neurospora, and Rhizopus.
-These little fungi produce enzymes to aid our bodies in digestion [R].
+These little fungi produce digestive enzymes to aid our bodies in digestion.